Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - `Albedo` in RGB, `Bump` in A
 - `Normal` in RGB, `Roughness` in A

-This operation can be done in an image editing program such as Gimp, or with a Godot plugin such as Channel Packer (available on the asset library: https://godotengine.org/asset-library/asset/230).
+This operation can be done in an image editing program such as Gimp, or with a Godot plugin such as [Channel Packer](https://godotengine.org/asset-library/asset/230).
 It can also be done using [packed texture importers](packed-texture-importers), which are now included in the plugin.

 !!! note